-The Las Vegas housing market continues to be as diverse as the contrast between the desert and the strip.
+The Las Vegas real estate market continues to be as diverse as the contrast between the desert and the strip.
 It’s a market known for both its abandoned foreclosures as well as world class penthouses and extreme extravagance.
 This makes it an interesting market to flip homes in, and one which has been said to see changes develop as fast as a round of Texas Hold ‘Em.
 Yet, at the same time, fixing and flipping houses in the Las Vegas real estate market is just the same as anywhere else in the world when it comes down to operations.

 Those that have been tuning in to episodes of the reality TV show Flipping Vegas will have witnessed some of the following challenges and blunders in action.
 These factors remain true, no matter where you are flipping houses, so keep an eye on the following:

 1. Know When to Do it Yourself

-Investors thinking big and trying to scale their real estate businesses are frequently reminded that they should only be focusing on the most valuable tasks at hand.
+Investors thinking big and trying to scale their real estate businesses are frequently reminded that they should only be focusing on the most valuable Las Vegas real estate investment at hand.
 While this is certainly true 99% of the time, there are most likely going to be days when it pays more to step in, roll up your sleeves and get your hands dirty.
 For example; if you are averaging an income that is equivalent to $300 an hour, saving $700 on labor costs that you can do relatively easily will be worth it.
 Some situations will call for your immediate action.
 Just know when it is worth it and when it is not.

 2. There Are Always Bigger Issues Lurking Under the Surface